 State Law Definition

-One of the most common problems arises when a defense lawyer advises a client to accept a case disposition that is completely acceptable for a U.S. citizen but can spell disaster for one who is not.
-The issue relates to the differing definitions of the word “conviction” in the state criminal law and immigration contexts.
+One of the most common problems arises when a defense lawyer advises a client to accept a case disposition that is entirely acceptable for a U.S. citizen but can spell disaster for a non-U.S. citizen.
+The issue concerns the differing definitions of the term “conviction” in state criminal law and immigration contexts.
 Under Florida law, a judge has the power to sentence you without “convicting” you.
-The legal term that Florida uses for the word conviction is adjudication.
-When a defendant pleads no contest, pleads guilty, or is found guilty at trial, at the time of sentencing the judge either adjudicates the defendant guilty or “withholds adjudication.”
+The legal term Florida uses for the word “conviction” is “adjudication.”
+When a defendant pleads no contest, pleads guilty, or is found guilty at trial, at the time of sentencing, the judge either adjudicates the defendant guilty or “withholds adjudication.”
 As explained above, an adjudication is synonymous with a conviction under Florida law.
 When the judge “withholds” your adjudication, he or she chooses not to adjudicate you guilty.
 Therefore, you do not receive a conviction.
-The above relates to Florida state law only.
-In federal criminal cases, the defendant always receives a conviction after pleading guilty or being found guilty at trial.
+The above applies only to Florida state law.
+In federal criminal cases, the defendant is always convicted after pleading guilty or being found guilty at trial.

 In contrast, federal immigration law has its own definition of what constitutes a conviction.
 In other words, even if you were not convicted according to Florida law, that does not mean that immigration authorities won’t view your case disposition as a conviction.